 After each game, Dave Gavitt would look at the pile of coins and dollar bills that I had collected and picked out four quarters for my day’s work.
 When the Cardinals lost to Cotuit for the league title over Labor Day Weekend, Coach Gavitt approached me, shook my hand warmly, and asserted that I had “certainly earned my keep.”
 He then took out a five dollar bill and declared, “Thanks, Dennis, for a great summer!”

-I ended up serving as the Orleans Cardinals batboy for another three seasons.
-In 1966, nineteen-year-old Carlton Fisk served as our catcher.
+I ended up serving as the Orleans Cardinals batboy for another four seasons.
+In 1966, 19-year-old Carlton Fisk served as our catcher while his older brother, Calvin, was our first baseman.
 A summer later, Thurmon Munson was behind the plate for our bitter rivals, the Chatham Red Sox.
 By that season, my blonde hair had begun to turn brown as preadolescence began to creep in.
 Even after I no longer worked for the Orleans town team, I would saunter down behind home plate in search of my old buddy, Mr. Al Shorter.
 Like a dependable radar detector, Al would shout out to anyone who would listen to him, “Well, folks, look who is approaching us!
-Yes, it’s none other than the best bat boy in the history of the Cape League – Dennis the Menace!”
+Yes, it’s none other than the best batboy in the history of the Cape League – Dennis the Menace!”

 However, when I showed up one summer and saw an empty spot where Al usually sat, I began to ask the fans around home plate for his whereabouts.
 “He died a few months ago,” one of his friends blinked.